toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/01-quick-start.md

 }
 ```
 This policy defines both a default policy, applicable on any date, for any of the rate plans marked as using it.
 It also defines exceptions.
 Exceptions are overrides to the default, and will take precedence for the dates they cover.

+## Creating / Updating / Deleting a Deposit Policy
+It is also possible to create, update or delete a deposit policy.
+Our [Sample Messages](sample-messages.html) section contains examples for each scenario.
+Please make sure to also read our [API Definition](reference.html) and [FAQ & Guides](guides.html) sections to learn more about the API and its capabilities.